 - SoCoEmergency.org is the official County website for centralized information about the current coronavirus emergency.

 - 2-1-1 Sonoma Information & Resource Hotline is a number for the public to call for information and resources on the County’s response to the Coronavirus.
 In addition to calling, people can call 2-1-1 or text their zip code to 898-211 to be connected with a call taker.

-- Do Medi-Cal or private medical insurance plans cover testing for Coronavirus (COVID-19)?
+- Medi-Cal and private medical insurance plans cover testing for Coronavirus (COVID-19)

 - On March 5, 2020, Governor Gavin Newsom declared, “We have ordered health insurance companies to waive ALL out-of-pocket costs for preventive coronavirus testing.”
 California is the latest state to order insurance companies to waive out-of-pocket costs for coronavirus testing.